Skip to main content

 Metrics endpoint returns 403 or permission denied

-Cause: The Vault token lacks read capability on sys/metrics.
+Cause: The Vault token lacks read on sys/metrics, or the request is not against the root namespace.

 Fix:

-3. Ensure the request is made against the root namespace — the metrics endpoint is only accessible from the root namespace
+3. Make the request against the root namespace - the metrics endpoint is only accessible there.

 Fix: